TLDR

 Work-Life Balance Could Make the Difference

 What many employees have learned is there could be a better work-life balance, if they can work at least some of their week from home.
-In fact, this balance could mean the difference between falling victim to the great resignation or not.
+In fact, this balance could be the difference between retaining your top performers or losing them to more flexible employers.

 Why is that?
 For starters: